colabottles/toddl/posts/contrasting-accessibility-with-color-contrast.md

 Does color contrast have to meet those standards?
 In my opinion?
 Yes.
 There is debate around the contrast of white text on backgrounds as opposed to black text on backgrounds of the same color.
 We should be finding the right color combinations with regards to text color on background color in our work though.

-Tests have shown that people with visual imapriments find reading white text on a certain colored background are easier than reading the same text in black font.
+Tests have shown that people with visual impairments find reading white text on a certain colored background are easier than reading the same text in black font.
 I ran into this when testing color contrast for a project I am working on regarding white and black text on certain orange and blue backgrounds.
 Text and interface components have different contrast ratios.

 While you may want to try and achieve 100% WCAG 2.0 AA compliance, you most likely will meet AAA and AA standards for your project due to different ratios of text contrast and component contrast.